-Responsibilities of the Investment Manager for the Consolidated Financial Statements
+Responsibilities of the Manager for the consolidated financial statements

-As explained more fully in the managers' responsibilities statement, the Manager is responsible for the preparation of the Consolidated Financial Statements which give a true and fair view in accordance with IFRSs as issued by the IASB, and for such internal control as the Manager determines is necessary to enable the preparation of Consolidated Financial Statements that are free from material misstatement, whether due to fraud or error.
+The Manager is responsible for the preparation of the consolidated financial statements which give a true and fair view in accordance with IFRS Accounting Standards as issued by the IASB, and for such internal control as the Manager determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the Consolidated Financial Statements, the Manager is responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.
+In preparing the consolidated financial statements, the Directors are responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Manager either intends to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.

-INDEPENDENT AUDITOR'S REPORT (CONTINUED) TO THE UNITHOLDERS OF PINNACLE RESIDENTIAL FUND
+INDEPENDENT AUDITOR'S REPORT (CONTINUED) TO THE MEMBERS OF PINNACLE RESIDENTIAL FUND

-Auditor's responsibilities for the audit of the Consolidated Financial Statements
+Auditor's responsibilities for the audit of the financial statements

-Our objectives are to obtain reasonable assurance about whether the Consolidated Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Consolidated Financial Statements.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.